List of MVA candidates will be out in two to three days: Maharashtra Congress chief | Politics

 ''Beef exports of India increased significantly during Prime Minister Narendra Modi's tenure, and we have become one of the top exporters of beef in the world,'' the Congress leader claimed.
 He said Rahul Gandhi spoke about 25 guarantees to the people and also about women's empowerment, but his words are twisted to project them as an insult to women. ''What right does PM Modi have to talk about women and their rights?
 He chose to cover his eyes and never uttered a single word when women in Manipur faced atrocities like stripping and parading in public.
 Modi has a fake sympathy for women,'' he alleged.

-Queried on a seat-sharing formula of Maha Vikas Aghadi, comprising the Shiv Sena (UBT), Congress, and Nationalist Congress Party led by Ajit Pawar, Patole said the list of candidates will be out in the next two to three days. ''The Congress party has decided to field Vishal Patil for Lok Sabha from Sangli constituency,'' he added.
+Queried on a seat-sharing formula of Maha Vikas Aghadi, comprising the Shiv Sena (UBT), Congress, and Nationalist Congress Party led by Sharad Pawar rpt Sharad Pawar, Patole said the list of candidates will be out in the next two to three days. ''The Congress party has decided to field Vishal Patil for Lok Sabha from Sangli constituency,'' he added.

 Sangli Lok Sabha seat in western Maharashtra is currently represented by BJP's Sanjaykaka Patil.